udrr/udrr/README.md

 - // SCSS 🍫*️⃣
 - // MarkDown 🔽

-I use Github to version control and share open-source projects!
+I use _Github_ to version control and share open-source projects!

-I also have a [personal website I update often](https://github.com/udrr/underwhite.neocities.org) and right now may be developing a **digital moving pet** similar to [Desktop Goose](https://samperson.itch.io/desktop-goose) using mostly JavaScript and spritesheets, and maybe some other coding languages!
+I also have a [personal website I update at least once a week](https://github.com/udrr/underwhite.neocities.org) and right now may be developing a **digital moving pet** similar to [Desktop Goose](https://samperson.itch.io/desktop-goose) using mostly JavaScript and spritesheets, and maybe some other coding languages!
+I don't really know :P

 I'm **new** to Github, so any advice on being active via contributing to projects or pull requests would be helpful. <img height="30px" width="30px" src="https://github.com/images/mona-whisper.gif">